kauehenrick/kauehenrick/README.md

 Passionate about technology in general, improving my skills and becoming better and better than yesterday's Kauê

-Attending high school integrated to Computer Technician course, at the Federal Institute of Bahia (IFBA) - Campus Barreiras
+At this moment, attending high school integrated to Computer Technician course, at the Federal Institute of Bahia (IFBA) - Campus Barreiras

 Internship at the public agency CEMIT - Bacia do Rio Grande